SumoLogic/sumologic-documentation/docs/global-intelligence/apache/install-for-apache-view-dashboards.md

 ---
 id: install-for-apache-view-dashboards
+title: Install Global Intelligence for Apache App and View Dashboards
+sidebar_label: Install Global Intelligence for Apache App and View Dashboards
+description: Learn how to install the Global Intelligence for Apache App and what it includes.
 ---

-# Install Global Intelligence for Apache App and View Dashboards

 This page has instructions for installing the Global Intelligence for Apache App and has descriptions of each of the included dashboards.